cerner/terra-framework/packages/terra-application-utility/docs/README.md

 # Terra Application Utility

-Houses the utilities menu.
+Houses the utilities menu and user data component (used as the first menu item).
 The menu items are generated from a config file.
 There are two versions - a header version and menu version.
 These should be used with the corresponding header and menu layouts.

 ## Getting Started